PetrNikolas/niklick/README.md

 * OR Run just only `npm run setup` and `rails s` and visit --> http://localhost:3000/.

-* You can test your API with GET CURL --> curl -H "accept: application/json; version=1" http://localhost:3000/api/v1/news
+* You can test your API with GET CURL --> curl -H "accept: application/json; version=1" http://localhost:3000/api/v1/posts
-* You can test your API with POST CURL --> curl -H "accept: application/json; version=1" -X POST -d '{"title":"Post","subtitle":"My post","description":"My small and test post."}' http://localhost:3000/api/v1/posts
+* You can test your API with POST CURL --> curl -i -X POST -H "accept: application/json; version=1" -d "{ post: { { "title": "First post"}, { "subtitle": "My first post"}, { "description": "My small and test first post."}, { "content": "This is a content of my first post."} } }" http://localhost:3000/api/v1/posts
 * You can test your API with PUT CURL --> curl -H "accept: application/json; version=1" -X PUT -d '{"title":"NEW Post"}' http://localhost:3000/api/v1/posts/1
-* You can test your API with DELETE CURL --> curl -H "accept: application/json; version=1" -X DELETE -d http://localhost:3000/api/v1/posts/1
+* You can test your API with DELETE CURL --> curl -H "accept: application/json; version=1" -X "DELETE" http://localhost:3000/api/v1/posts/1

 ## Directory Structure